SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - The SYSTEM MENU will time out after a preset period of inactivity, discarding any unsaved changes and returning to the main interface.
 The save/discard/cancel exit menu requires explicit user action.
 During normal operation, the SERVICE MENU and DIAGNOSTICS use a longer inactivity timeout before returning to the main interface; when entered during startup, SERVICE MENU/DIAGNOSTICS do not time out and normal initialization resumes only after explicit user action.
 - The QUICK MENU will also time out after a preset period of inactivity and return to the main interface; its actions are applied immediately.
 - Change VCO frequency using UP/DOWN and confirm with a short SET press.
 Holding SET cancels the frequency change and returns to the main interface unchanged.
 Holding UP/DOWN will auto-sweep through the VCO frequency band with gradual acceleration.
 If no confirmation is given, the frequency edit will time out unchanged.
 A UP+DOWN chord that began during frequency editing is consumed until both buttons are released, so it cannot open the Service Menu after the frequency-edit timeout.
 - PLL lock is verified after programming.
 To prevent false unlock indications caused by FM modulation, operational lock-flag polling is intentionally stopped after lock has been detected; periodic TSA5511 status monitoring nevertheless remains active, including during menu operation and frequency editing.
-DIAGNOSTICS refreshes the live lock/input information for display without overriding the operational lock state or output-port control; unexpected POR indications remain handled by the normal recovery logic.
+DIAGNOSTICS refreshes the live lock/input information for display without overriding the operational lock state or output-port control; it also exposes PLL divisor, current I²C address, recovery count and controller uptime, while unexpected POR indications remain handled by the normal recovery logic.
 - If enabled, the LCD backlight will dim after a preset period in quiescent state (locked).
 The LCD backlight can be turned off completely from the QUICK MENU and will be restored by pressing any button.
 - During normal operation, I²C communication loss is indicated and retried automatically.
 System/Quick menus are closed and any unconfirmed frequency edit is cancelled, while the SERVICE MENU remains accessible through its normal UP+DOWN gesture.
-DIAGNOSTICS stays browsable during recovery; a fixed `!` at the upper-right marks affected data pages, live FL/input fields show `-` and PLL lock time shows `<unknown>` (the RETURN TO MENU navigation page remains unmarked).
+DIAGNOSTICS stays browsable during recovery; a fixed `!` at the upper-right marks affected data pages except SYSTEM UPTIME, live FL/input fields show `-` and PLL lock time shows `<unknown>` (the RETURN TO MENU navigation page remains unmarked).
 A read-only interruption also invalidates the measured lock time until a new uninterrupted acquisition starts.
 Pending settings are still discarded for safety.
 The I²C recovery counter is incremented only after recovery has successfully completed.
 After communication is restored, the PLL is fully reprogrammed only if a write may have failed or the TSA5511 POR flag indicates an unexpected reset; after a read-only interruption without POR, existing programming is retained and lock verification resumes as needed.